RyanSStephens/hawk-tui/README.md

 ## License

-Hawk TUI is free for personal use.
-Commercial use requires a license.
+Hawk TUI is dual-licensed under AGPL-3.0 and commercial licenses:

+- **AGPL-3.0**: Free for open source and personal use
+- **Commercial License**: Required for proprietary/commercial use

 See [LICENSE](LICENSE) file for details.

-For commercial licensing inquiries, please contact: license@hawktui.dev
+For commercial licensing inquiries, contact: license@hawktui.dev

 ## Star History